-Quality improvement will be measured using the NTGVVP results for site score described above and the results of targeted surveys for GSM.
+Quality improvement will be measured using the results for site score described above and the results of targeted surveys for GSM.

 The scoring methods used to obtain the Quality score of the Offset area in the Offsets Assessment Guide is shown in Appendix 4 and should be replicated to determine the final Quality score.
-As for NTGVVP, there is a limited number of options for recording an improvement in GSM habitat Quality under the 10 point system:
+There is a limited number of options for recording an improvement in GSM habitat Quality under the 10 point system:

-- Site context is not influenced by on-site management actions and so is not expected to change of the 10-year management period (Table 10 and Table 11). - The expected improvement comes from the increase in vegetation condition of 1 point for both North and South Offset areas. - The management actions in the North Offset area will produce increased cover of GSM food plants and improve the tussock structure, with suitable inter-tussock spaces.
-The management actions in the South Offset area will produce increased of inter-tussock spaces using biomass reduction and weed control.
-Note however, that GSM populations fluctuate naturally in response to seasonal conditions outside the Landholder's control and since GSM are already in high numbers it is unknown if an already large population will respond to the proposed management actions with further population increases.
+- Site context is not influenced by on-site management actions and so is not expected to change of the 10-year management period (Table 8). - The expected improvement in GSM habitat quality (i.e. from 5 to 6 out of 10) will be provided by an increase in vegetation condition by 1 point (see above). - The management actions have the potential to produce increased cover of GSM food plants and improve the tussock structure, with suitable inter-tussock spaces.
+Note however, that GSM populations fluctuate naturally in response to seasonal conditions outside the Landholder's control and since GSM are already in high numbers, it is unknown if an already large population will respond to the proposed management actions with further population increases.